sky-uk/ruby-bootcamp/exercise-13/readme.md

 **Note:** The purpose of the exercise is to have a play with Sinatra so the username and password can be hard coded.

-Once you are in read in the the json and from the supplied [file](./resources/bill.json) and render it using a templating engine of your choice.
+Once you are in read in the the json and from the supplied [file](./resources/bill.json) and render it using a [view templating engine](http://www.sinatrarb.com/intro.html#Views%20/%20Templates) of your choice.

+### Bill Service
+The bill data needs to come from some where and files are so yesterday.
+Write a service using Sinatra to serve the JSON that you used in the previous exercise.

+Once you've done this call this services from within you bill application.